iamroshel/phase-1-algorithms-what-is-an-algorithm/README.md

 ## How to Solve Problems

-When you're given any problem to solve with code, two mistakes many programmers make are to jump into code too fast or to start thinking about code optimization too early.
+When given any problem to solve with code, two mistakes many programmers make are to jump into code too fast or to start thinking about code optimization too early.
 Both of these mistakes can greatly increase the amount of time it takes to solve a problem and increase frustration.

 In general, any time you write code, your priorities are to: